StarVore/RoundedTB/README.md

 - [x] Crashing on startup
 	- [ ] Still need to fix the "Welcome" screen crashing on startup
 - [X] Incorrect width of taskbar when using Dynamic mode
-- [ ] Migrate solution to an LTS version of .NET from .NET Framework
+- [ ] Migrate solution to an LTS version of .NET from .NET Framework (Moving to .NET 7 until .NET 8 is available)

 ![RoundedTB](https://cdn.discordapp.com/attachments/272509873479221249/891555515799318568/unknown.png)